The late Jim Rohn once wrote:

 Like the authoritative style, the affiliative style of leadership is sensitive to the feelings of team members.

-Goleman describes the affiliative leader as someone who values “individuals and their emotions more than tasks and goals.
-The affiliative leader strives to keep employees happy and create harmony among them.”
+Goleman describes the affiliative leader as someone who values “individuals and their emotions more than tasks and goals.”

 In a way, the affiliative leader is more of a mediator.
 He or she is readily available to talk to everyone and prioritizes the team’s emotional wellness.